michelle-swissgrid-demo/org-health/README.md

 4. Now when `GH_TOKEN` is mentioned in the workflow, it is referring to the secret added to this repository

 ## Communication Strategy

-**Communication Strategy**
-Users in the company currently do not know about these requirements.
+> Communication Strategy: Users in the company currently do not know about these requirements.
 How could you communicate the above to the users and what should that communication include?

 1. Internal Message:
   - Explanation to what health files are and